webhookdb/webhookdb-cli/MANUAL.md

 Start backfilling all the resources available to the service integration.

-**--integration, -i**="": Integration opaque id, starting with 'svi_'.
-Run `webhookdb integrations list` to see a list of all your integrations.
+**--integration, -i**="": Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.